klavins/LeanBook/md/src/Connectives.md

 example : False → True :=
   λ h => False.elim h
 ```
- ## NOTATION
+ ## Notation

-The main difference between what we have defined here and Lean is that Lean defines notation like ∨ and ∧.
+The main difference between what we have defined here and Lean is that Lean defines notation like `∨` and `∧`.
 We won't redo that entire infrastructure here.
 But to give a sense of it, here is how Lean defines infix notation for Or and And and Not notation.
 ```hs
 infixr:30 " ∨ "  => Temp.Or
 infixr:35 " ∧ "   => Temp.And